ioccc-src/mkiocccentry/jparse/README.md

 then we know there is a problem.
 As the GitHub repo has workflows to make sure that this does not happen it should never be added to the repo.

-## Other `jparse` tools (WARNING: these are **VERY INCOMPLETE and will be heavily modified**):

-We also provide a number of tools that are, at least in what they will do when completed, in [json_util_README.md](json_util_README.md).
-But please note the warning there that says:

 <hr>

 # History

-For more detailed history that goes beyond this humble document we recommend you check `jparse(1)` and the `chkentry(1)` man page in the `mkiocccentry` repo as well as its `CHANGES.md` and `README.md` files.
-If you want to go further than that you can read the GitHub git log as well as reading the source code.
+For more detailed history that goes beyond this humble document we recommend you check `jparse(1)` man page here and the `chkentry(1)` man page in the `mkiocccentry` repo as well as its `CHANGES.md` and `README.md` files.
+If you want to go further than that you can read the GitHub git log in the `mkiocccentry` repo under the `jparse/` subdirectory as well as reading the source code.
 If you do read the source code we **STRONGLY** recommend you read the `jparse.l` and `jparse.y` files and **NOT** the bison or flex generated code!
 This is because the generated code might give you nightmares and cause other horrible symptoms. :-) See [sorry.tm.ca.h](sorry.tm.ca.h) for more details on this.